 Great gifts needn't be costly.
-M&S food vouchers, McDonalds vouchers, bottle of wine/champagne or an Amazon voucher.
-Just today I was discussing this with a new client who make bespoke kitchens and bedrooms, who considered a branded bespoke chopping board.
+M&S food vouchers, McDonald's vouchers, a bottle of wine/champagne or an Amazon voucher.
+Today I discussed this with a new client who makes bespoke kitchens and bedrooms, who considered a branded custom-made chopping board.
 If you can personalise it, and make it relevant to your business, then perfect.
 But the gift of a branded pen or other tacky branded items probably won't generate the calls you are hoping for.
 The gift must represent value in the prospect's mind.

 What Gift Is Best For My Business?

-On your next campaign make sure to discuss with myself about the potential to add the free gift idea.
+On your next campaign, make sure to discuss the potential to add the free gift idea with our sales consultants.
 We will add it as part of the mix of your free consultation.
-Contact us today.
-You can also watch a short YouTube video on this, simply CLICK HERE